-The internal assessment represents the further 25% and is in the form of an individual oral assessment.
+The internal assessment represents the further 25%, in the form of an individual oral examination.

-To prepare for the external and internal assessments, students are given mock orals, as well as written assessments during class time.
+To prepare for the external and internal examinations, students complete formal and informal assessments throughout the course.

 BUSINESS MANAGEMENT HL & SL

 Students do not need to have studied Business Studies at IGCSE to take this option at IB SL or HL.